DylanLawless/DylanLawless.github.io/README.md

-# This is the data for my blog
+# This is the data for my webpage
+DylanLawless.github.io
 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.

+About 50% is still a mirror of posts from the cloned site's author, Tom Preston-Werner.
 I was tired of having my blog posts end up in a database off on some remote server.
 That is backwards.
 I've lost valuable posts that way.
 I want to author my posts locally in Textile or Markdown.
 My blog should be easily stylable and